Black-capped petrel: Description

 The black-capped petrel is large compared to other gadfly petrels, with a length of about 16 inches (40.5 cm) and 37 inches (94 cm) wingspan.
 The most similar species within its range is the Bermuda petrel, which is smaller and has a narrower white rump patch and an extensive gray cowl.
 The great shearwater is also superficially similar.
 The critically endangered or possibly extinct Jamaica petrel (P. caribbaea) was a related dark form.
 The local Spanish name, Diablotín, means "little devil" because of its night-time habits and odd-sounding mating calls, which suggested to locals the presence of evil spirits in the dark.
 The petrel will occasionally utter other croaks and sounds while foraging at sea.

 The black-capped petrel is nocturnal on its breeding grounds, possibly to avoid predation by gulls, hawks or crows.
 Like most petrels, its walking ability is limited to a short shuffle to the nest burrow.

 Taxonomy

 There are two variants of the black-capped petrel; a dark or black-faced form, and a light or white-faced form.
 Genetic evidence of divergence suggests that these two color morphs represent distinct breeding populations.
+Satellite tracking also revealed that the two populations likely breed in different locations at different times, with a light form individual visiting a nest in the central Dominican Republic in October, and a dark form individual visiting a nest in southeastern Haiti in November and December.
 However, it is unclear whether these populations represent separate species or subspecies.
 Intermediate birds showing features of both populations are known to exist.